-Staff in the photo archives process photo orders, process and accession new collections and manage the general organization and operation of the photo archives office.
+Staff process photo orders, process, and accession new collections, and manage the general organization and operation of the office.
 We also conduct photo-related research for patrons.
-Upon request staff members present programs detailing how the OHS collects, preserves and shares photograph collections.
+Upon request, staff members present programs detailing how the OHS collects, preserves, and shares photography collections.
 If you are interested in inviting a speaker to visit your group, email Rachel Mosman at email@example.com.

 - Prints and Photographs Division www.loc.gov/rr/print/pphome.html

 - Popular Photographic Print Processes www.loc.gov/rr/print/coll/589_intro.html

 - Frequently Asked Questions for photographs; includes information on preserving family photographs, care, and storage of negatives and glass plates. www.loc.gov/preservation/about/faqs/photographs.html